AI-Native-Computing/AINCS-Standard/XSLAP.md

 ### Response Handling Guidelines
 - If a command is successfully executed, the response must return `status: "success"` along with any relevant metadata.
 - If a command fails, the response must return `status: "failure"` with an error code and message explaining the issue.
 - If a command requires further processing, the response must return `status: "pending"`, indicating that the system will provide a final resolution asynchronously.

 By enforcing a structured response format, XSLAP ensures that AI agents can track, verify, and adapt their behavior based on real-time execution feedback.

+## 4.5 Timing & Response Expectations

+To ensure that AI agents receive timely feedback on command execution, XSLAP enforces strict response timing requirements.
+This prevents AI from stalling on long-running processes and ensures predictability in execution tracking.

+### Response Timing Requirements
+- Applications **must** return an initial response within 15 seconds of receiving a command.
+- If execution completes within the 15-second window, a final response ("success" or "failure") **must** be provided immediately.
+- If execution cannot complete within 15 seconds, the application **must** return a temporary "pending" response ahead of the final outcome.
+- All "pending" responses must be resolved with a final "success" or "failure" response once execution is completed.
+All responses, including pending and final, **must** have the same executionId as the command receipt.

+By enforcing response timing rules, XSLAP ensures that AI agents remain responsive, adaptive, and capable of tracking execution in real-time.

-## 4.5 Command Validation & Security
+## 4.6 Command Security

-### Input Validation
-- Applications must validate incoming commands to ensure they conform to the expected schema.
-- Malformed or unauthorized commands must be rejected with structured error responses.

 ### Rate Limiting & Abuse Prevention
 To prevent system abuse:
-- Applications must implement rate limiting for command submissions, preventing AI agents from flooding the system.
+- Applications *may* implement rate limiting for command submissions, preventing AI agents from flooding the system.
-- Throttle policies may be enforced per user, per agent, or globally.
+- Throttle policies *may* be enforced per user, per agent, or globally.

 ### Authorization Enforcement
-- Command execution must respect role-based access control (RBAC).
-- AI and human users must be restricted from executing unauthorized commands.
-- The system must enforce security policies before executing commands.

-## 4.5 Compliance Requirements
-For an implementation to be XSLAP-compliant, it must:
-- Use `ExecuteCommandAsync` as the primary execution method.
-- Support asynchronous command processing to prevent system bottlenecks.
-- Implement structured error handling for failed command execution.
-- Require structured command requests from AI, with mandatory fields.
-- Apply rate limiting and abuse prevention measures.
-- Enforce role-based permissions for command execution.

-By adhering to these requirements, XSLAP ensures a secure, efficient, and predictable AI execution model, allowing AI agents to operate autonomously within real-time applications.
+- Applications *may* enforce permission management in any way, as long as it does not interfere with XSLAP compliance.

 # 5. State Synchronization & AI Awareness